grzeden/ILLiadHelp/README.md

 ILLiad Help Pages
 =====
 #### About
-This project started out as an attempt to integrate ILLiad documentation directly into the ILLiad client through the use of an ILLiad Addon.
-It was designed to load an html file containing the documentation for procesing a request at a displayed in a browser window.
-The files were named after the current status of the request
+This project started out as an attempt to integrate documentation directly into the ILLiad client through the use of an Addon.
+It was originally designed to load an html file into an Addon browser window, displaying the documentation for procesing a request at its current status.

+An Addon tab labeled Help was loaded and run on opening any request window.
+The documentation files were named after the current status of the request, .
 #### Installation
 #### Use
 Illiad help pages